morph-l2/morph-doc/docs/build-on-morph/developer-resources/3-morph-json-rpc-api-methods.md

 lang: en-US
 ---

-Most methods are similar to Ethereum's, for those methods, we recommend you visit [here](https://ethereum.org/en/developers/docs/apis/json-rpc/#json-rpc-methods).
+Most methods are similar to Ethereum's, for those methods, we recommend you visit [Ethereum JSON-RPC API](https://ethereum.org/en/developers/docs/apis/json-rpc/#json-rpc-methods).

-This page listed some unique methods exclusive to morph.
+This page lists some unique methods exclusive to Morph.

 ## morph_getBlockByNumber

 Returns information about a block by block number.
-In addition, it returns more fields than what the eth_getBlockByNumber returns, such as **withdrawTrieRoot**,**batchHash**,**nextL1MsgIndex**,**rowConsumption**
+In addition, it returns more fields than the standard eth_getBlockByNumber returns, such as **withdrawTrieRoot**,**batchHash**,**nextL1MsgIndex**,**rowConsumption**

 ### Parameters